 Why you’ll love this recipe:

-• This massaged kale salad is packed with tender kale leaves, bright lemon and shaved parmesan cheese.
+• This massaged kale salad is complete with tender kale leaves, and the bitter flavor of the kale is balanced perfectly with the addition of bright lemon and savory parmesan cheese.

 • It’s simple, delicious and it can be customized with your favorite veggies, avocado, chickpeas, berries and more.

-• Massaged kale takes just 10 minutes of prep and it can be stored in the refrigerator for up to 3-5 days.
+• Massaging kale takes just 10 minutes of prep and it can be stored in the refrigerator for up to 3-5 days.

 Recipe ingredients